giantswarm/docs/src/content/vintage/getting-started/observability/logging/audit-logs/index.md

       - "RequestReceived"
 ```

-#### Custom configuration
+###### Custom configuration

-If the Giant Swarm default Kubernetes Audit Policy is not sufficient for your use case, you can configure as you want.
+If the Giant Swarm default Kubernetes Audit Policy is not sufficient for your use case, you can configure it as you want.

 To configure the policy for your management cluster, get in touch with your Account engineer and we will help you sort it out.

-For your workload clusters, you can deploy the [k8s-initiator-app](https://github.com/giantswarm/k8s-initiator-app) App to your cluster to deploy the whatever Audit Policy configuration you want.
+For your Vintage workload clusters, you can deploy the [k8s-initiator-app](https://github.com/giantswarm/k8s-initiator-app) App to your cluster to deploy the whatever Audit Policy configuration you want.

 __Warning:__ Beware that the k8s-initiator-app can change Kubernetes api server settings and any misconfiguration might cause it to go down.
 We advise you to ask your Account Engineer for help to configure it safely.